 Skip to content

-There have been calls to have no PSLE for primary schools.
+There have been increasing calls to remove PSLE for primary schools.
 That is a baaaaaadddddd idea.

-Luckily, there have been a push back.
-In the context of the Singaporean eduscape, I think the idea of no PSLE will be deadly.
+Luckily, there has been pushback against calls to remove PSLE.
+In the context of the Singaporean eduscape, I think the idea of removing PSLE would be deadly.

 Whilst some ‘kind soul’ want to alleviate student pressures, they are not themselves subject to the situation.